 The best things to do in Logan Square

 The Logan Theatre is the unofficial landmark of the neighborhood, outfitted with a towering neon sign that let's you know eactly where you are.
-This renovated theater features an upgraded sound system, new screens and projectors, and perhaps best of all, a lobby bar and lounge that hosts events like live comedy and movie trivia.
-You'll find a diverse mix of second run studio movies and indie flicks in addition to a robust lineup of midnight screenings of classic favorites each weekend.
+This renovated theater features an upgraded sound system, screens and projectors, and perhaps best of all, a lobby bar and lounge that hosts events like live comedy and movie trivia.
+You'll find a diverse mix of new releases, second run movies and indie flicks in addition to a robust lineup of midnight screenings of classic favorites each weekend.

 You probably just know it as "That big column in the middle of the square," but it does have a name—and historic value.
 The Illinois Centennial Monument commemorates the 100th anniversary of the state of Illinois being accepted into the Union.
 The monument also serves as the site of the annual Logan Square Arts Festival, which brings music, food, drinks and vendors to the park surrounding the towering structure.
+When the weather is warm, you'll find folks relaxing on the monument's steps and in the surrounding park.

 Named for the 15th governor of Illinois, John McAuley Palmer, this seven-acre park located between Logan Square and Humboldt Park dates back to the creation of the boulevard system in the 1870s.
 Palmer Square was a popular spot for cyclists (or "wheelmen") in the early 1900s, though you're now more likely to find runners on the track that circles the park's perimeter.
 Kids will appreciate a playground inspired by the classic book The Velveteen Rabbit.